vikstrous/blog/content/posts/tstemporal-a-type-safe-temporal-go-sdk-wrapper.md

 Schedules:

-* Set the right workflow argument types
+* Set arguments with the right types
-* Can be "set" on start up of the application and the intended effect will be applied to the state of the schedule on the cluster automatically
+* Can be 'set' upon application startup, automatically applying the intended effect to the schedule's state on the cluster

 Queries and updates: